What are Impact Fees

 Schedule of Fees

-The amount of the fee is determined by the cost-per-unit of new or expanding development.
+The amount of the fee is determined by the cost-per-unit of service to new or expanding development.
 Impact fees are not used for work done for maintenance purposes.
 If a project is a change in use or expansion, then the fee is the difference between the new and old use.
 A project may not require payment of all of the fees if they do not generate new demand for all services.
+The fee cost schedules are updated annually for inflation and every four years are evaluated overall.
+The date a building permit is deemed complete by the building division determines which schedule applies.

 Payment of Impact Fees